MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-intro-aad.md

   - Workplace from Meta

 - **Session policies are valid for files up to 50 MB in size**
-Files with a size of up to 50MB are subject to session policies.
+Files with a size of up to 50 MB are subject to session policies.
-For example, an admin may define one of the following session policies:
+For example, an admin might define one of the following session policies:
   - Monitor file downloads for OneDrive app
   - Block file upload
   - Block download\upload of malware files